zach-adams/sprig/README.md

 ## Caveats

 There's always a catch.
-There are some interesting hacks I had to include in order for Twig to play nice with Wordpress.
+There are some interesting hacks I had to include in order for Twig to play nice with WordPress.

 - **All Non-Twig functions must be preceded by 'wp'** (e.x. wp.the_title, wp.the_content, etc.).
-Normally in Twig you'd tell it which functions and variables you'd like to be able to use in the environment, however it would get tedious to add all the Wordpress functions to the Twig Loader.
+Normally in Twig you'd tell it which functions and variables you'd like to be able to use in the environment, however it would get tedious to add all the WordPress functions to the Twig Loader.
 So instead I added a proxy function `wp` which is just a wrapper for `call_user_func_array`.
-- **Some Wordpress functions don't like to be echoed** (e.x. dynamic_sidebar).
+- **Some WordPress functions don't like to be echoed** (e.x. dynamic_sidebar).
 Instead you can just use Twig's [set](http://twig.sensiolabs.org/doc/tags/set.html) to not echo but still have the function run (e.x {% `set sidebar = dynamic_sidebar('primary') %}`)
 - **Accessing Global Variables**.
-Twig does NOT like accessing global variables which Wordpress relies on.
+Twig does NOT like accessing global variables which WordPress relies on.
 Instead you'll have to make the global variables.
-I've already added two, `wp_query` for the wp_query global variable and `posts()` function which returns all the posts necessary for the Wordpress loop to work.
+I've already added two, `wp_query` for the wp_query global variable and `posts()` function which returns all the posts necessary for the WordPress loop to work.

 ### Directory Structure